lucsky/go-exml/README.md

 # Usage

-The best way to illustrate how **go-exml** makes parsing very easy is to look at actual examples.
+The best way to illustrate how **exml** makes parsing very easy is to look at actual examples.
 Consider the following contrived sample document:

 ```xml
 <?xml version="1.0"?>